Optimal elements for low-flux neutron activation analysis

 Authors

-• Alvie Astronomo DOST-Philippine Nuclear Research Institute
+• Alvie A. Astronomo ⋅ PH Department of Science and Technology – Philippine Nuclear Research Institute

 Abstract

 Neutron activation analysis (NAA) is a multi-element technique capable of detecting major, minor, and trace elements by irradiating samples with neutrons to induce radioactivity.
 Detection depends on nuclear characteristics like cross-section and half-life, with constraints when using low neutron flux sources.
 This study identified elements suitable for low-flux NAA through a literature review, focusing on interaction cross-sections and half-lives.
-Optimal elements have crosssections of 1 − 100 barns and half-lives of 10 minutes to 7 days.
-Nuclides with cross-sections of 1 − 10 barns were considered if their natural abundance and gamma intensity exceeded 5%, and those with half-lives over 7 days if their cross-section exceeded 60 barns.
-The results determined20 elements with their corresponding specific nuclidethat satisfy the preferred criteria for low-flux NAA application.
+Optimal elements have cross-sections of 1–100 barns and half-lives of 10 minutes to 7 days.
+Nuclides with cross-sections of 1–10 barns were considered if their natural abundance and gamma intensity exceeded 5%, and those with half-lives over 7 days if their cross-section exceeded 60 barns.
+The results determined 20 elements with their corresponding specific nuclide that satisfy the preferred criteria for low-flux NAA application.

 Issue